AdobeDocs/analytics-platform.en/help/use-cases/data-export/queryservice-export-datasets.md

 - [bot filtering](https://experienceleague.adobe.com/en/docs/experience-platform/query/use-cases/bot-filtering)
 - and other [supported use cases in the Query Service guide](https://experienceleague.adobe.com/en/docs/experience-platform/query/use-cases/overview).

-The example query below illustrates how to
+Below is an example that illustrates how to

 - use the last 90 days as a lookback,
 - apply window functions like sessionization and / or attribution, and
 - restrict the output based on the ingest_time.

+  +++
+  Details

-   To do this, you have to:
+  To do this, you have to...

   - Use a processing status table, `checkpoint_log`, to keep track of the current versus the last ingest time.
 See [this guide](https://experienceleague.adobe.com/en/docs/experience-platform/query/key-concepts/incremental-load) for more information.
   - disable dropping system columns, so you can use `_acp_system_metadata.ingestTime`.